rfcx/arbimon-legacy/README.md

 ### Python

 Some parts of the Node.js app call Python.
 For this to work locally, you will need Python 2.7 and to (pip) install the dependencies from requirements.txt.
-The following script might be useful, or `scripts/setup/010-make_virtual_env.sh`. _TODO: complete the docs_
+The following script might be useful. _TODO: complete the docs_

 ```sh
     cd ~/apps/arbimon2